Wenceslaus III of Bohemia

-Wenceslaus III (Czech: Václav III, Hungarian: Vencel, Polish: Wacław, Croatian: Vjenceslav, Slovak: Václav; 6 October 1289 – 4 August 1306) was King of Hungary and Croatia from 1301 to 1305, and King of Bohemia and Poland from 1305.
-He was the son of Wenceslaus II, King of Bohemia (later also crowned King of Poland), and Judith of Habsburg.
+Wenceslaus III of Bohemia (Czech: Václav III., Hungarian: Vencel, Polish: Wacław, Croatian: Vjenceslav, Slovak: Václav; 6 October 1289 – 4 August 1306) was King of Hungary and Croatia from 1301 to 1305, and King of Bohemia and Poland from 1305.
+He was the son of Wenceslaus II of Bohemia (later also crowned King of Poland), and Judith of Habsburg.

 While still a child, Wenceslaus was betrothed to Elizabeth, the only daughter of Andrew III of Hungary.
-After Andrew's death in early 1301, most Hungarian lords and prelates elected Wenceslaus as king, although Pope Boniface VIII supported a rival claimant, Charles Robert of the royal House of Anjou (Kingdom of Naples).
+After Andrew's death in early 1301, most Hungarian lords and prelates elected Wenceslaus as king, although Pope Boniface VIII supported a rival claimant, Charles I of Hungary of the royal House of Anjou (Kingdom of Naples).

 Wenceslaus was crowned king of Hungary on 27 August 1301.
 He signed his charters under the name Ladislaus in Hungary.
 His rule was only nominal because a dozen powerful lords held sway over large territories in the kingdom.
-His father realized that Wenceslaus's position could not be strengthened and took him back from Hungary to Bohemia in August 1304.
+His father realised that Wenceslaus's position could not be strengthened and took him back from Hungary to Bohemia in August 1304.
 Wenceslaus succeeded his father in Bohemia and Poland on 21 June 1305.
 He abandoned his claim to Hungary in favour of Otto III, Duke of Bavaria on 9 October.

 Wenceslaus granted large parcels of the royal domains to his young friends in Bohemia.
-A local claimant to the Polish throne, Władysław the Elbow-high, who had started conquering Polish territories during the rule of Wenceslaus's father, captured Kraków in early 1306.
+A local claimant to the Polish throne, Władysław I Łokietek, who had started conquering Polish territories during the rule of Wenceslaus's father, captured Kraków in early 1306.
 Wenceslaus decided to invade his rival's territories in Poland, but he was murdered before starting his campaign.
 He was the last of the male Přemyslid rulers of Bohemia.

 Childhood (1289–1301)

 He was the second son of Wenceslaus II, King of Bohemia and Wenceslaus II's wife, Judith of Habsburg.
 He was born in Prague on 6 October 1289.
 His elder brother died before his birth and he was the only son of his parents to survive infancy.

 Wenceslaus was still a child when his mother, Judith, died on 18 June 1297.
-He was betrothed to Elizabeth of Hungary on 12 February 1298.
+He was betrothed to Elizabeth of Töss on 12 February 1298.
 She was the only child of Andrew III of Hungary.
 Andrew III was the last male member of the House of Árpád, the native royal dynasty of Hungary, but the legitimacy of his rule had not been unanimously acknowledged.

 Wenceslaus's father occupied Greater Poland, Kujavia and other regions of Poland in early 1300.
-After his main opponent, Władysław the Elbow-high, was forced to leave the kingdom, Wenceslaus II was crowned king of Poland in Gniezno in late September 1300.
+After his main opponent, Władysław I Łokietek, was forced to leave the kingdom, Wenceslaus II was crowned King of Poland in Gniezno in late September 1300.
 However, Pope Boniface VIII refused to confirm Wenceslaus II's position in Poland.